-Before you choose a specific design, you would do well to consider beforehand whether you desire a ceiling mounted overhead shower, or a wall mounted one.
+Before you choose a specific design, you would do well to consider beforehand whether you desire a ceiling-mounted overhead shower, or a wall-mounted one.
 Remember, this will impact the angle at which you received the water flow.
-The ceiling mounted showers pour the water directly on your head.
-When you shower under a wall mounted shower head, you need to constantly twist and turn your body to ensure that water reaches all parts of it.
+The ceiling-mounted showers pour the water directly on your head.
+When you shower under a wall-mounted showerhead, you need to constantly twist and turn your body to ensure that water reaches all parts of it.
 The hand-held showers direct the water flow to exactly where you desire it.
 However, unless it is a quick shower, your arms will tire out after a little while.

 Don’t leave the choice of shower head to your plumber.
-Browse catalogues at a hardware shop, or online to know what your options are.
+Browse catalogs at a hardware shop, or online to know what your options are.
 After all, no one knows your home better than you.